 Stage 3: Late intermediate stage

-The late intermediate stage lasts between five and 16 years from disease onset.
-In this stage, the patient no longer can conduct work or manage household responsibilities.
-He or she will require substantial help for daily financial affairs, domestic responsibilities, and activities of daily living.
-The patient’s ability to think also may become more impaired.
+The late intermediate stage usually lasts between five and 16 years from disease onset.
+An individual at this stage is no longer able to work or manage household responsibilities.
+A patient’s ability to think also may become more impaired, and he or she will require substantial help for daily financial affairs, domestic responsibilities, and activities of daily living.
 Psychiatric and behavioral symptoms, including irritability, anxiety, and impulsiveness may become evident.
 In general, cognitive, psychiatric, and motor features worsen at this stage.

 Stage 4: Early advanced stage

-The early advanced stage lasts between nine and 21 years from disease onset.
-The patient is not independent at this stage, but still can reside in their home with help from either family or professionals, although their needs may be better met at an extended care facility.
-The patient will require substantial assistance in financial affairs, domestic responsibilities, and most activities of daily living.
-He or she will be aware of which activities have to be done, but will require major assistance to act on them.
+Typically lasting between nine and 21 years from disease onset, the early advanced stage is characterized by a need for full assistance in daily living.
+A person in this stage of Huntington’s cannot live independently.
+Some patients reside in their home with help from either family or professionals, while other individuals may decide that their needs will be better met at an extended care facility.
+A person in this stage of disease will be aware of daily living activities that have to be done, but will require major assistance to do them.

 Stage 5: Advanced stage

-Patients with Huntington’s disease usually die 15-20 years after the symptoms first appear.
-The cause of death usually is a complication of Huntington’s, such as pneumonia, heart failure, or infection.
+Patients with Huntington’s disease usually die an average of 10-20 years after symptoms first appear.
+The cause of death usually is a complication of Huntington’s, the most common of which is aspiration pneumonia — an infection caused by unintentional inhaling of food.
+Suicide is the second leading cause of death.

 Variability in disease severity and progression